 This type of pain usually travels from the back to the leg.
 It’s due to a pinched or irritated sciatic nerve.

-Spinal osteoarthritis is very common and and is estimated to effect between 40-85% of people worldwide .
+Spinal osteoarthritis is very common and effects about 40-85% of people worldwide.
 In particular, it afflicts older people.
 It occurs when the cartilage of the joints and discs break down.
 Osteoarthritis can be caused by injury or trauma and is more frequent in people who are overweight.

 When the density of the bones decreases, there’s a higher risk of fracturing.
 Brittle and porous bones are another common reason for back pain.

 There are many reasons why your back may be achy.
 Some fungal and bacterial infections such as Staphylococcus cause pain.
 Kidney infections are also a common source of aching.
 Rarer reasons for back pain include cancer and loss of nerve function.